Safety

 Who can stay at a domestic violence shelter or seek domestic violence services?

-In NY, anyone who is a victim of intimate partner violence (link to that section) may get help from a domestic violence program or shelter.
+In NY, anyone who is a victim of intimate partner violence may get help from a domestic violence program or shelter.
 Help is available regardless of your gender, sexual orientation, disability, religion, or other status.
 If you have children, they can get help and stay with you.
+Some shelters accept pets, or they can help arrange for your pets to stay at a pet shelter.
+Service or companion animals can stay with you at most shelters.

 What are my rights if I stay at the shelter?